 Attractions: From nature walks to art appreciation

 On a sunny day, visit one or two of Sarnia’s many parks.
 Canatara and Mike Weir parks are both waterfront beach destinations with a view of the clear blue lake.
-Bayshore Park park is great for an evening stroll with a view of the Blue Water Bridge which crosses the St. Clair River and connects to Port Huron in Michigan, USA.
-Germain Park, located just on the outskirts of the city, spans nearly 60 acres of land dotted with flowers and encompasses the award-winning, some would say secret, Germain Gardens.
+Bayshore Park park is great for an evening stroll with a view of the Blue Water Bridge.
+The bridge crosses the St. Clair River and connects to Port Huron in Michigan, USA.
+Germain Park, located just on the outskirts of the city, spans nearly 60 acres of land.
+The park is dotted with flowers and encompasses the award-winning, some would say secret, Germain Gardens.

-Slightly beyond the border of this small city is the Wawanosh Wetlands Conservation Area where one could go on a 2.5km nature trail along the marshes observing its rich natural habitat.
+Slightly beyond the border of this small city is the Wawanosh Wetlands Conservation Area.
+Here you could go on a 2.5km nature trail along the marshes to observe its rich natural habitat.
 A bit further down along the shore is Camp at the A.W.
-Campbell Conservation Area, a 300-acre parkland set up for daytime trail walks and overnight stays (there is a total of 140 sites).
+Campbell Conservation Area, a 300-acre parkland set up for daytime trail walks and overnight stays.

-In the heart of downtown is Judith & Norman Alix Art Gallery, a free public gallery exhibiting historical and contemporary installations year-round.
+In the heart of downtown is Judith & Norman Alix Art Gallery.
+It is a free public gallery exhibiting historical and contemporary installations year-round.
 Aside from installations, this space offers a wide range of activities for both children and adults from youth and family-friendly art classes to photography workshops.

 A collection of natural, historic artifacts can also be seen at the Stones ‘N Bones Museum.
 Operated by a local couple, this small museum is host to a set of dinosaur bones, minerals, butterflies, mounted wildlife, and many other natural wonders.
-For the history buffs, there is the Sarnia Historical Society, home to a collection of paintings, old photographs, and other historical artifacts.
+For the history buffs, there is the Sarnia Historical Society.
+This spot is home to a collection of paintings, old photographs, and other historical artifacts.

 Dining: From casual eats to notable breweries

-Bad Dog Sarnia is a bar and grill on the corner of Christina and George streets, just about where the main strip begins.
-Owned and operated by a husband and wife since 2004 Bad Dog is a staple in the community and might even be booked up so try to plan ahead.
-The menu offers a healthy selection of bar snacks, sandwiches, salads, and various seafood options, there is definitely something for everyone here.
+Bad Dog Sarnia is a bar and grill on the corner of Christina and George streets.
+Owned and operated by a husband and wife since 2004 Bad Dog is a staple in the community.
+You might even be booked up so try to plan ahead.
+The menu offers a healthy selection of bar snacks, sandwiches, salads, and various seafood options.
+There is definitely something for everyone here.
 There are also daily specials, pub cocktails, and cold beers being poured all day long.

 Appetizers start at $8.99